-In November 2020, our board of directors adopted, and our stockholders approved, a new compensation policy for our non-employee directors that became effective as of the date of the effectiveness of the registration statement of which this prospectus forms a part, subject to the approval of our stockholders prior to such time.
+In November 2020, our board of directors adopted, and we expect our stockholders to approve, a new compensation policy for our non-employee directors that will be effective as of the date of the effectiveness of the registration statement of which this prospectus forms a part, subject to the approval of our stockholders prior to such time.
 This policy was developed with input from our compensation committee's independent compensation consultant, Radford, regarding practices and compensation levels at comparable companies.
 It is designed to attract, retain and reward our non-employee directors.